Activities – All the fun things that are done during the day at Wa-Klo

 Far-Out 1&2 – Cabins in the Inter Area for 5th or 6th graders.

 Family Weekend —The weekend ending the first session.
-Families are treated to Council Fire, fireworks, activities, and a barbecue.
+Families are treated to Camp Fire, fireworks, activities, and a barbecue.

 Field Day – The big finale for tribe competitions.
 The afternoon is spent playing relay games on the front field and ends with the game changing tug-of-war.